Bede: Intent

 Bede's primary intention in writing the Historia Ecclesiastica was to show the growth of the united church throughout England.
-The native Britons, whose Christian church survived the departure of the Romans, earn Bede's ire for refusing to help convert the Anglo-Saxons; by the end of the Historia the English, and their church, are dominant over the Britons.
+The native Britons, whose Christian church survived the departure of the Romans, earn Bede's ire for refusing to help to convert the Anglo-Saxons; by the end of the Historia the English, and their church, are dominant over the Britons.
 This goal, of showing the movement towards unity, explains Bede's animosity towards the British method of calculating Easter: much of the Historia is devoted to a history of the dispute, including the final resolution at the Synod of Whitby in 664.
-Bede is also concerned to show the unity of the English, despite the disparate kingdoms that still existed when he was writing.
-He also wants to instruct the reader by spiritual example and to entertain, and to the latter end he adds stories about many of the places and people about which he wrote.
+Bede was also concerned to show the unity of the English, despite the disparate kingdoms that still existed when he was writing.
+He also wanted to instruct the reader by spiritual example and entertainment; to the latter end he adds stories about many of the places and people in his account.

 N. J. Higham argues that Bede designed his work to promote his reform agenda to Ceolwulf, the Northumbrian king.
-Bede painted a highly optimistic picture of the current situation in the Church, as opposed to the more pessimistic picture found in his private letters.
+Bede painted a highly optimistic picture of the current situation in the church, as opposed to the more pessimistic picture found in his private letters.

-Bede's extensive use of miracles can prove difficult for readers who consider him a more or less reliable historian but do not accept the possibility of miracles.
-Yet both reflect an inseparable integrity and regard for accuracy and truth, expressed in terms both of historical events and of a tradition of Christian faith that continues.
+While Bede's extensive use of miracles can prove difficult for readers who generally consider him reliable historian but do not accept the possibility of miracles, both reflect an inseparable integrity and regard for accuracy and truth, expressed in terms both of historical events and of a tradition of Christian faith that continues.
 Bede, like Gregory the Great whom Bede quotes on the subject in the Historia, felt that faith brought about by miracles was a stepping stone to a higher, truer faith, and that as a result miracles had their place in a work designed to instruct.